CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Citation Hallucination Taxonomy

 \subsection{Compound and Cross-Field Hallucinations}

 In practice, citation hallucinations often involve multiple simultaneous inconsistencies.
-We therefore include a compound category for citations that exhibit errors across two or more metadata fields (e.g., both title and authors).
+We therefore include a compound category for citations that contain errors across two or more metadata fields, such as title and authors, or venue and identifier.

 These compound hallucinations represent the most severe form of citation fabrication and are always labeled as hallucinated in our benchmark.